 Countless studies point to the health benefits of fish-derived Omega-3 fatty acids, which is why many experts recommend adding more oily fish to the diet.
-Now, a new report published in the journal Gut examines the role of Omega-3 fats and bowel health.
+Now, a report published in the journal Gut examines the role of Omega-3 fats and bowel health.

-Researchers from Harvard Medical School and Massachusetts General Hospital in Boston recently analyzed the results of two large-scale studies—the Nurses’ Health Study and the Health Professionals Follow-Up Study—and determined that a diet rich in Omega-3 EPA and DHA may help prolong the survival of patients diagnosed with bowel cancer.
+Researchers from Harvard Medical School and Massachusetts General Hospital in Boston analyzed the results of two large-scale studies—the Nurses’ Health Study and the Health Professionals Follow-Up Study—and determined that a diet rich in Omega-3 EPA and DHA may help prolong the survival of patients diagnosed with bowel cancer.

 In all, more than 1,600 study participants developed bowel cancer.
-Taking into account factors such as diet, weight, exercise, medications, and alcohol and tobacco use, researchers were able to determine that those individuals had a lower risk of death from the disease if they regularly consumed more Omega-3 fats from fish—up to 41% lower based on the amount of Omega-3 in the diet.
+Taking into account factors such as diet, weight, exercise, medications and alcohol and tobacco use, researchers were able to determine that those individuals had a lower risk of death from the disease if they regularly consumed more Omega-3 fats from fish—up to 41% lower based on the amount of Omega-3 in the diet.

 Although this analysis focused on patients with bowel cancer, previous studies have linked high Omega-3 intake with improved bowel function and digestion in healthy individuals—along with benefits for a healthy heart, brain, joints and even mood.
 Still, many Americans fall short of the recommended amount of Omega-3 fats.
 Eating more oily fish and taking a daily fish oil supplement are simple ways to boost your daily Omega-3 intake.